isabelc/Comment-Notifier-No-Spammers/readme.txt

 * First release.

 == Upgrade Notice ==

+= 1.5.1 =
+Fix: Options were not migrated in v1.5.
+Please update.

 = 1.5 =
 HTML p tags have been removed from the message textareas to make it easier to customize the emails.